Loading...

 You: I'd leave everything to my wife and trust her to take care of my two kids from my first marriage.

 Agent: That is the most common blended-family pattern, and the most common one to go sideways.
 If you leave everything to her outright, she can later rewrite her own will and leave it all to her daughter from her first marriage; your kids end up with nothing and have very limited recourse.
 The usual structure that fixes this is a QTIP trust: your wife gets the income from the assets for her whole life; whatever remains at her death goes to your kids, not to whoever she names in her own will.
-Should we put that on the list for your attorney to draft, or did you want something different?
+Should we draft that structure into the plan, or did you want something different?

 Getting the most out of it

 Short list.
-These are the tips that separate a good first pass from a great attorney-ready one.
+These are the tips that separate a good first pass from a great final package.

 What you get